-The Amex Everyday card is a no annual fee rewards card with great flexibility for travel because it earns full value Amex Membership Rewards points you can convert into real airline miles with several airline programs.
+The Amex EveryDay® Credit Card is a no annual fee rewards card with great flexibility for travel because it earns full value Amex Membership Rewards® points you can convert into real airline miles with several airline programs.

 Points transfer into Delta SkyMiles.
-Rather than paying an annual fee for a Delta SkyMiles credit card, you can use the Amex Everyday to earn points with no annual fee.
-And you can transfer those points into your Delta SkyMiles account anytime, because SkyMiles is a transfer partner of Amex Membership Rewards, along with over a dozen other airline programs.
+Rather than paying an annual fee for a Delta SkyMiles credit card, you can use The Amex EveryDay® Credit Card to earn points with no annual fee.
+And you can transfer those points into your Delta SkyMiles account anytime, because SkyMiles is a transfer partner of Amex Membership Rewards®, along with over a dozen other airline programs.

 Extra earning on groceries.
-You get 2x points at US supermarkets (on up to $6,000 per year in purchases, then 1x).
+You get 2x points at U.S. supermarkets (on up to $6,000 per year in purchases, then 1x).
 Even better, every statement cycle you use the card to make 20 or more purchases, you get a 20% bonus on the points you earn.
 So the card can earn 1.2x points on everything.
+Terms Apply.

 No annual fee.
 This is one of the few cards that can earn you real airline miles without an annual fee.